All posts by

 Open Data in the Age of AI: From Science to Public Governance

-As part of Open Government Week 2025, the online discussion “Open Data in the Age of AI: From Science to Public Governance” took place, organized by the Open4UA project in collaboration with the Ministry of Education and Science of Ukraine and the Erasmus+ Programme.
-The event also saw active participation from the team of the Advanced Materials Open Science Centre at the Precarpathian National University.
+As part of the Open Government Week 2025, an online discussion titled “Open Data in the Age of AI: From Science to Public Governance” was held.
+The event was organised by the Open4UA project with the support of the Ministry of Education and Science of Ukraine and the Erasmus+ programme, and featured the participation of the team from the Advanced Materials Open Science Centre at the Precarpathian National University.

-The discussion convened over 40 participants representing the academic community, government institutions, civil society organizations, and the IT sector.
-The goal was to explore the transformative role of open data in scientific advancement and public governance in the context of rapid artificial intelligence (AI) development and digital transformation.
+The event brought together over 40 participants – representatives of the academic community, government bodies, civil society organisations, and the IT sector – to discuss the potential of open data in the context of digital transformation and the rapid development of artificial intelligence (AI).

-• Open Data as publicly available, machine-readable information, accessible without restrictions and enabling the development of new services and innovations;
+-️ Open data as public information in a machine-readable format, available without restrictions and enabling the creation of new services;

-• Open Science, based on transparency, accessibility, and the reproducibility of research;
+️- Open science, based on the principles of transparency, accessibility, and reproducibility of research;

-• Open Government, which fosters accountability, transparency, and evidence-based decision-making;
+️ -Open government, which promotes accountability, transparency, and evidence-based decision-making;

-• Despite the war, Ukraine ranks 3rd among European countries in terms of open data maturity;
+– Ukraine ranks 3rd among European countries in terms of open data policy maturity, despite the challenges posed by the full-scale war;

 Workshop ‘Open Science and FAIR: Global strategies for accessibility, interoperability and information security’